giacomo-gcad/dopa_workflow/wdpa_preprocessing/README.md

 ## **1. DATA SOURCES**

+WDPA data are downloaded monthly from [WCMC website](www.protected_planet.net).
+A script for download is controlled by a CRON command on server.
+The dataset downloaded consiist of a ESRI geodatabase, including the following feature classes (since June 2021 the gdb includes also OECM, the field value pa_def=0 is used to mark them):

++  WDPA_WDOECM_point_Mmmyyyy
++  WDPA_WDOECM_poly_Mmmyyyy

 ## **2. Data Import**

   2.1 Imports in PG database relevant WDPA data: access the downloaded .zip file, imports attributes and geometries of points and polygons in three distinct tables of PG database.